 Everyone experiences “the blues” or increased worrying every now and then.
 When depression, anxiety and “moodiness” seem to cross a line in your life, and becomes ongoing, it is time to get help.

-Engaging in outpatient psychotherapy will help you uncover the “why’s” and “how’s” that have contributed to your mood swing.
+Engaging in outpatient psychotherapy will help you uncover the “why’s” and “how’s” that have contributed to your mood swings.
 Maybe it is situational, like a divorce, moving to a new city, starting a new school.
 Others with mood problems can trace this back to their family history.
 If you have a chemical or a genetic predisposure to an affect disorder, we can help find the right treatment for you.

 Types of mood disorders include: